ncats/gsrs3-docker-deployments/embedded/project/docker-source/docker-notes.md

 First you'll need to build your images (see below)

 ```
-# use ONE of (postgresql, mariadb, mysql) database flavors.
+# use ONE of the database flavors:

+- h2 (DATABASE="" in this case)
+- postgresql
+- mariadb
+- mysql

 # The docker-compose.yml file should require one of these but does not yet do so.

 # If you need to use sudo, put the sudo before the db credentials.

 cd gsrs-ci